CDRT/mk_docs/docs/guides/lcsm/lcsm_top.md

 ## Installing Lenovo Client Scripting Module

-The module itself is currently available for download here: [Lenovo.Client.Scripting.zip](https://download.lenovo.com/cdrt/tools/lenovo.client.scripting.zip)
+The module itself is currently available for download here: [Lenovo.Client.Scripting_2.1.0.zip](https://download.lenovo.com/cdrt/tools/Lenovo.Client.Scripting_2.1.0
+.zip)

 The plan is to eventually have it published in the PowerShell Gallery so it can easily be installed with the Install-Module command.
 For now, the module can be copied to a system and the Import-Module command can be used to install it.